SunBright EM® Displays

 Green

 No, the displays aren't colored green (but we could make them colored green if you wanted).
 They are "Green" environmentally.
 SunBright EM® displays electromagnetic technology uses NO power (zero, nada, zip) when they are displaying a static (constant) number, and they take only a tiny amount of energy to change the display when a change is needed.
 Compare this to LEDs, which consume power at all times to display a number.
-You can see the effect of the nearly-zero power consumption of the SunBright® displays in our scoreboard battery life specifications, which are the highest by far in the industry.
+You can see the effect of the nearly-zero power consumption of SunBright® displays in our scoreboard battery life specifications, which are the highest by far in the industry.
 (500 hours of running time on a set of AA batteries on the baseball model)

 SunBright EM® Disadvantages

 SunBright EM® displays have only one disadvantage to LEDs--cost.
 Electromagnetic display technology is more expensive to make than LEDs.
-LEDs are made by the millions in China, India, Pakistan, and Singapore (there no US producers of LEDs for scoreboards), verses SunBright® EM displays being made by the thousands in the United States.
+LEDs are made by the millions in China, India, Pakistan, and Taiwan (there no US producers of LEDs for scoreboards), verses SunBright® EM displays being made by the thousands in the United States.
 The goal at ScoreTronics is to build the BEST scoreboard, even it it has to cost a little more.
 Our thousands of customers, without exception, feel that it's money well spent.

 PICTURES OF LED SCOREBOARDS VIEWED AT ANGLES (NOT HEAD-ON)

 The pictures below were found on the web, and are un-retouched except to remove the brand names.
-You can see that the left picture was taken in partial sunlight (not full sunlight)--you can tell this from the shadows--the shadows would be darker if it was in full sunlight.
+You can see that the left picture was taken in partial sunlight (not full sunlight)--you can tell this from the shadows which would be would be darker if it was in full sunlight.
 The right picture was taken in the daytime (you can see the sky reflecting off the front panel), but not in full sun.
 Both are taken from a real life viewing angle--in other words, not head-on.
-Notice that when LED scoreboards are viewed at angles (not head-on), they loose their contrast and visibility. (notice that the "1" in the clock on the left picture is barely bright enough and you can't really read the period display on the right picture--we think it is a "9", and the right digit of the clock "7" is hard to read).
-If these units were viewed at these angles in full daytime sunlight, they would be quite difficult to read.
+Notice that when LED scoreboards are viewed at angles (not head-on), they loose their contrast and visibility.
+(Notice that the "1" in the clock on the left picture is barely bright enough and you can't really read the period display on the right picture--we think it is a "9", and the right digit of the right clock "7" is hard to read).
+If these units were viewed at these angles in full daytime sunlight, they would be even more difficult to read.
 It's an inherent issue with outdoor LED displays, but not with EM displays.
 EM displays stay the same brightness no matter what the viewing angle.